Pazoia/python-document-scraping-tool/README.md

 > You can be creative with the output, so feel free to format in whatever way you feel best fits your solution!

+> Below are the kinds of interesting words I am going to be searching for:

+> **Isograms** with a length greater than 10 chars
+> An **Isogram** is a word in which no letter of the alphabet occurs more than once.

 ## Technologies

 - Python 3.8